Nooberieno/DnD-Homebrew/content/classes-subclasses/monk.md

 1. Throw: Hurl the ring at a creature within 60 feet.
 The target must make a Dexterity saving throw.
 On a failed save, it takes 6d8 fire damage and is stunned until the end of your next turn.
 On a successful save, it takes half damage.
 2. Expand: Move the ring outwards, creating an slicing effect that affects a 15foot radius centered on you.
 Each creature in the area must make a Dexterity saving throw.
 On a failed save, a creature takes 6d6 fire damage and is knocked prone.
 On a successful save, it takes half damage.
 This does not affect you.

 {% end %}

+{% subclass_feature(subclass="Way of the Curse") %}
+### Cursed Energy Mastery
+_17th-level Way of the Curse feature_

+By 17th level, your mastery over Cursed Energy is unmatched, allowing you to push beyond the limits of normal monks.
+Your entire body radiates with an intense, chaotic energy, and your movements and attacks leave trails of dark energy in their wake.

+As an action, you can spend 8 Ki Points to enter a state of heightened power for 1 minute.
+During this time, you gain the following benefits:

+1. Your unarmed strikes score a critical hit on a roll of 19 or 20.
+2. You have resistance to all damage.

+You can use this feature once per long rest.

+{% end %}